 The air conditioning system cools and dehumidifies (dries) when outside temperature is above a specific level.
 Therefore condensation may form and drip from under the vehicle.
-If no cooling or drying is required, switch the cooling system off to save fuel.
-When the cooling system is switched off, no engine restart will be requested by the climate control system during an Autostop.
+If no cooling or drying is required, switch off the cooling system for fuel saving reasons.
+Activated cooling might inhibit Autostops.